SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 SERVICE_TYPE=MODEL
 ```

-Finally we Use ```s2i build``` to create your Docker image from source code.
+Finally we Use ```s2i build``` to create the Docker image from source code.
 Examples for python2 code are:

 ```bash
 s2i build <git-repo> seldonio/seldon-core-s2i-python2 <my-image-name>